Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

     2. State’s timestamp is greater or equal to the transaction minimum timestamp.
     3. State’s timestamp is less or equal to the transaction maximum timestamp.
     4. Input’s [issuance hash](data.md#issuance-hash) does not appear in the state’s issuance memory.
-7. For every input in the transaction with asset version equal 1, [validate that input](#validate-transaction-input) with respect to the blockchain state; if invalid, halt and return false.
+7. For every input in the transaction with asset version equal to 1, [validate that input](#validate-transaction-input) with respect to the blockchain state; if invalid, halt and return false.
+8. For every output in the transaction with asset version equal to 1, [validate that output](#validate-transaction-output); if invalid, halt and return false.
-8. Return true.
+9. Return true.